-Our model also accounted for nonlinear behaviors not previously modeled using normalization.
-Figure 6a shows data from an experiment in which an optimal sinusoidal grating stimulus was placed inside the classical receptive field of a neuron in primary visual cortex of a macaque monkey24.
-A mask grating was placed in an annular region surrounding the classical receptive field.
+not previously modeled using normalization.
+Figure 6a shows data from an experiment in which an optimal sinusoidal grating stimulus is placed inside the classical receptive field of a neuron in primary visual cortex of a Macaque monkey [24].
+A mask grating is placed in an annular region surrounding the classical receptive field.
 Each curve in the figure indicates the response as a function of the center contrast for a particular surround contrast.
 The sigmoidal shape of the curves results from the squaring nonlinearity and the normalization.
 Presentation of the mask grating alone does not elicit a response from the neuron, but its presence suppresses the responses to the center grating.
 Specifically, the contrast response curves are shifted to the right (on a log axis), indicative of a divisive gain change.
 When the mask orientation is parallel to the center, this shift is much larger than when the mask orientation is orthogonal to the center (Fig. 6b).

-Our model exhibits similar behavior (Fig. 6a and b), which is due to suppressive weighting of neighboring model neurons with the same orientation preference that is stronger than that of neurons with perpendicular orientation preference (see also ref.
-25).
-This weighting is determined by the statistics of our image ensemble, and is due to the increased likelihood that adjacent regions in natural images have similar rather than orthogonal orientations.
-For example, oriented structures in images (such as edges of objects) tend to extend along smooth contours, yielding strong responses in linear filters that are separated from each other spatially, but lying along the same contour (see also refs.
-26, 27).
-This behavior would not be observed in previous normalization models, because the parallel and orthogonal surround stimuli would produce the same normalization signal.
+Our model exhibits similar behavior (Figs. 6a,b), which is due to a suppressive weighting of neighboring model neurons with the same orientation preference that is stronger than that of neurons with perpendicular orientation preference (see also [25]).
+This weighting is determined by the statistics of our image ensemble, and is due to the fact that adjacent regions in natural images are more likely to have similar orientations than orthogonal orientations.
+For example, oriented structures in images (such as edges of objects) tend to extend along smooth contours, yielding strong responses in linear filters that are separated from each other spatially, but lying along the same contour (see also [26, 27]).
+Note that this behavior would not be observed in previous normalization models, because the parallel and orthogonal surround stimuli would produce the same normalization signal.

 An analogous effect is seen in the auditory system.
-Figure 6 shows example data recorded from a cat auditory nerve fiber, in which an optimal sinusoidal tone stimulus is combined with a masking tone.
-As in the visual data, the rate-level curves of the auditory nerve fiber shift to the right (on a log scale) in the presence of the masking tone (Fig. 6c and d).
+Figure 6 shows example data recorded from a cat auditory nerve fiber [11], in which an optimal sinusoidal tone stimulus is combined with a masking tone.
+As in the visual data, the rate-level curves of the auditory nerve fiber shift to the right (on a log scale) in the presence of the masking tone (Fig. 6c,d).
 This shift is larger when the mask frequency is closer to the optimal frequency for the cell.
 Again, the model behavior is due to variations in suppressive weighting across neurons tuned for adjacent frequencies, which in turn arises from the statistical properties illustrated in Fig. 3b.

-As mentioned above, a motivating characteristic of normalization models has been the preservation of the shape of the tuning curve under changes in input level.
-However, the shapes of physiologically measured tuning curves for some parameters exhibit substantial dependence on input level in both audition16 and vision^{17,18}.
-Figure 7a shows an example of this behavior in a neuron from primary visual cortex of a macaque monkey24.
+As mentioned above, a motivating characteristic of normalization models has been the preservation of tuning curve shape under changes in input level.
+However, the shapes of physiologically measured tuning curves for some parameters exhibit substantial dependence on input level in both audition [16] and vision [17, 18].
+Figure 7a shows an example of this behavior in a neuron from primary visual cortex of a macquaue monkey [24].
 The graph shows the response of the cell as a function of the radius of a circular patch of sinusoidal grating, at two different contrast levels.
-The high-contrast responses are generally larger than the lowcontrast responses, but in addition, the shape of the curve changes.
-Specifically, for higher contrast, the peak response occurs at a smaller radius.
-The same behavior is seen in our model neuron.
+The high-contrast responses are generally larger than the low-contrast responses, but in addition, the shape of the curve changes.